sneha-afk/13s-docs-by-sneha/docs/bash.md

 | `~`          | Home directory |
 | `/dev/null`  | Like a trash can, content written into it disappears |

+See the [`cd` command](#command-line) for specific information on moving around.

+{: .note}
-**Pro tip**: you can use TAB to autocomplete the name of a file/directory once you have entered enough information for it to autocomplete.
+You can use TAB to autocomplete the name of a file/directory once you have entered enough information for it to autocomplete.
 If multiple files have the same prefix, TAB can at least cover the prefix.

-See the `cd` command for specific information on moving around.

 ---